rudelm/rudelm.github.io/content/post/2019-12-16-configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas.md

   NAS
 url: /2019/12/16/configure-mosquitto-mqtt-broker-user-authentication-in-docker-running-on-synology-nas/
 ---
-Today I&#8217;ve tried to enable user authentication for my Mosquitto mqtt broker running in a Docker container on my Synology NAS.
+Today I've tried to enable user authentication for my Mosquitto mqtt broker running in a Docker container on my Synology NAS.

-Here&#8217;s my shared folder for use with docker, its under /volume1/docker:
+Here's my shared folder for use with docker, its under /volume1/docker:

 ```
 mqtt